electropaultje/itho-daalderop-amber-firmware/README.md

 When connected, you have the ability to read out sensor values and control switches and numeric values.
 The complete list of sensors, switches and numeric values can be found [here](#amber-sensors-and-switches).

 The device is based on ESPHome, this means it can be integrated in Home Assistant and can be used in automations.
 A user interface is available on the [device itself](http://ithodaalderop-amber.local/) through a browser.
-Because it is a closed firmware, it is not possible to adopt the device into the ESPHome Dashboard and adjust the configuration yourself.

 **Please be advised that the Amber firmware version 2.29 has a bug which has the effect that the legionalla prevention schema is corrupted when writing values to the Amber.
 Reading of the values does not alter the schema.**